HonestResolv3/Pepsi-Virus-Remake/README.md

 Usage:
 - Load it up once and see the chaos done

+Tips:
+- Logging off the computer can cancel it from being run (or shutting it down or so)
+- Try to have a program that prevents the computer from shutting down (not saving work as an example)
+  - The program can then terminate and you can resume work

 You can download the program [here](https://www.dropbox.com/s/dt4c9l9756rc4zx/Pepsi.exe?dl=0) (at your OWN risk!)